☼EmotionalSupportPet.com (c) 2012-2018

 The total cost of our complete service which includes online

 Support Animal prescription letter is $99.95 and includes

 everything you will need to fly with your pet!
 (Please scroll

 down to the bottom of this page for link to psychological exam).

 At the Airport

-Animal all you need to do is present this document at the ticketing
+to do is present this document at the ticketing counter during

-counter during check-in that's it!
-THE AIRLINE CANNOT CHARGE
+check-in that's it!
+THE AIRLINE CANNOT CHARGE ANY

 The airline may ask to make a copy of your prescription letter